About Craig.

 As one of my teachers says, we’ll slow down to speed up.

-Looking deeply at one aspect of a question or a story you bring to a session can open much deeper insights into who you are.
+Looking deeply at one aspect of a question or a story you bring to a session can open much deeper insights into what you bring to your work, your vision, how and what you can see in your life.
 That’s the gold of this work.

 My Qualifications